I've been inside the environments I work with.

 It was like drinking from a fire hose with no chance to come up for air.

-The academic piece was also the focus.
+The academic piece was the constant focus.
 Yet, tools to manage the emotional and mental reality of the environment were never provided.

 That's just not realistic.